argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 >"...the poetry of the Psalms has a broad simplicity of rhythm and imagery which survives transplanting into almost any soil.
 Above all, the fact that its parallelisms are those of sense rather than of sound allows it to reproduce its chief effects with very little loss of either force or beauty.
 It is well fitted by God's providence to invite ‘all the earth’ to ‘sing the glory of his name’” (Derek Kidner, Psalms 1-72, 4)

+__[SLIDE #4]__

 ## II.
 Who Wrote the Psalms, and When

 The psalms were written by many different people over a long period.

-- Moses wrote Psalm 90 in the 14th century B.C.,
+- Moses wrote Psalm 90 in the 14th century B.C.
-- Ezra, may have written Psalm 119 and a few other psalms after the exile - about 1000 years after Moses.
+- Ezra, may have written Psalm 119 and a few other psalms after the exile - about 1,000 years after Moses.
 - In addition to Moses and (maybe) Ezra, authors include: the Sons of Korah and Asaph (worship leaders), Solomon, who wrote Psalm 72, and David, who wrote 73 of them.
 “The Psalter opens with a flurry of Davidic psalms and closes with a similar grouping (3-9; 11-32; 34-41; 138-145).[^3]”

 We don’t know, but perhaps Ezra compiled and organized them in their present form for use in the rebuilt Temple.
 Of course, though the book has many different human authors, Jesus teaches us that behind all of this is a single author: God.

+__[SLIDE #5]__

 ## III.
 How Are the Psalms Structured

 The psalms are divided into five books

 - Each book concludes with a doxology - a special song of praise to God.
 - Book 5 ends with five doxologies (145-150).
 They likely are a climax to the whole book, not just book 5.
 I read to you the last three of the Psalms at the beginning of the class.

 ### Book 1 includes Psalms 1-41